tommyod/abelian/README.rst

 ``abelian`` is a Python library for computations on elementary locally compact abelian groups (LCAs).
 The elementary LCAs are the groups R, Z, T = R/Z, Z_n and direct sums of these.
 The Fourier transformation is defined on these groups.
-Using ``abelian``, it is possible to sample, periodize and do Fourier analysis on elementary LCAs using group theory.
+With ``abelian`` it is possible to sample, periodize and perform Fourier analysis on elementary LCAs using homomorphisms between groups.

 .. image:: http://tommyodland.com/abelian/intro_figure.png